MIT-PSFC/disruption-py/docs/faq.md

 ### Why does DisruptionPy continue to log `Processing result for shot: ***shot id***` after having retrieved all data? { .doc .doc-heading }
-This is likeley a result of
+This is likeley a result of you `output_type_request` being slow.
+You should try to use a different `output_type_request` or batch the output of your current request.